 Blood, sweat and metrics: Creating an online KPI/metrics community

-Summary - Crowdsourced repositories of knowledge such as Wikipedia are a hallmark of today's Web and are important tools for online education.
-Klipfolio has just launched what we hope will be a major contribution to the online knowledge community with the creation of Metric HQ, a crowd-sourced online library of terms, articles and definitions for people using metrics and key performance indicators (KPIs).
-This is the first in an occasional series of blogs about the launch and life Metric HQ.
+Summary - The Metric HQ is a crowd-sourced online library of terms and definitions for people using metrics and KPIs.
+This is the first in a series of blogs about the launch and life Metric HQ.

 No matter how good or how big it is, every company has a limited amount of expertise at its disposal.
 After all, it has only so many employees, and even the most brilliant people don’t know everything there is to know.

 Yet being able to have quick and trustworthy access to knowledge is hugely important as a company develops.

 From open source software to communities such as Wikipedia, there’s a growing movement towards the online sharing of both tools and information, with the idea that sharing benefits all involved.

 Last February, we quietly launched a project that will, we hope, evolve into the world’s largest community-based ecosystem for metrics and KPIs (key performance indicators).

 My job is to nurture it, and grow what is essentially a start-up within Klipfolio into an authoritative source of information for our community.

 The advent of Web 2.0 technologies, which allow users to contribute online material directly, has made knowledge-sharing both easy and ubiquitous.
 Wikipedia is the best example of a crowd-sourced database, but there are many others.

 Crowd-sourcing knowledge is not a perfect science; a recent study published online by Nature.com highlighted some of its drawbacks.